taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 ### The new age of AI

 - Co-Intelligence: Living and Working with AI (2024) by Ethan Mollick
-- Superagency: What Could Possibly Go Right with Our AI Future (2025) by Reid Hoffman (Author), Greg Beato
+- Superagency: What Could Possibly Go Right with Our AI Future (2025) by Reid Hoffman, Greg Beato
 - Nexus: A Brief History of Information Networks from the Stone Age to AI (2024) by Yuval Noah Harari
 - The Coming Wave: AI, Power, and Our Future (2025) by Mustafa Suleyman
 - Brave New Words: How AI Will Revolutionize Education (and Why That's a Good Thing) (2024) by Salman Khan